-- 1 know the different sectors of the catering and hospitality industry - 2 know what is required to develop a career in the catering and hospitality industry - 3 be able to demonstrate employability skills.
+- 1. understand the different sectors of the catering and hospitality industry - 2. know relevant qualifications, training and experience for employment within the catering and hospitality industry

-It is recommended that 30 hours should be allocated for this unit, although patterns of delivery are likely to vary.
+It is recommended that at least 20 hours should be allocated for this unit.
+This may be on a full time or part time basis

-Details of the relationship between the unit and relevant national standards know the different sectors of the catering and hospitality industry
+Details of the relationship between the unit and relevant national occupational standards